Quantum Computing Applications for Flight Trajectory Optimization: Introduction

 \begin{itemize} \item Complexity and High Dimensionality: Flight optimization is a multi-variable optimization problem with numerous constraints, such as fuel consumption, flight time, aircraft weight, and air traffic control restrictions.
 The intricacy of the problem stems from the multitude of interconnected variables, which contribute to its high dimensionality.
 This aspect poses a challenge for traditional optimization techniques, as the vast solution space makes finding the optimal solution a time-consuming task. \item Dynamic Environment and Real-time Constraints: Aircraft operate under rapidly changing conditions, such as fluctuations in the wind, air traffic control restrictions, and equipment failures, which create a dynamic and uncertain environment \cite{cook2011european}.
 These complexities necessitate the development of accurate models and algorithms that can adapt and respond in real time.
 As the aircraft must decide its flight path and operating conditions while airborne, flight optimization requires high computational power and fast algorithms capable of handling large amounts of data and providing solutions within a short time frame. \end{itemize}

-Given the complexity of flight optimization, it is crucial to explore promising new technologies, such as quantum computing, as a potential strategy for solving this challenging problem.
-In this work, we present our approach to decomposing this complex problem into sub-components by identifying distinct mathematical models.
-We have developed an architecture that outlines many of these models and their relationships with other parts of the problem.
-This framework is well-suited for accelerating numerous subproblems using quantum computers, analogous to software architectures that incorporate GPUs into their workflows.

-Although quantum computers may not be expected to be universally useful for all computations within the next decade, they are anticipated to deliver significant performance gains for specific problems in the coming years.
-Several quantum algorithms already promise substantial speedup compared to their classical counterparts \cite{shor1994algorithms, kitaev1995quantum, grover1996fast, harrow2009quantum, farhi2014quantum}.
+Although quantum computers may not be expected to be universally useful for all computations within the next decade, several quantum algorithms already provides promising results \cite{shor1994algorithms, kitaev1995quantum, harrow2009quantum}.
 In our paper, our goal is to develop an architecture that integrates various computational paradigms, allowing the software to determine the optimal computing resource (CPU, GPU, or quantum) for solving each problem.

 Our strategy involves modularizing flight path optimization problems and identifying instances where known quantum algorithms can provide faster solutions.
 However, one key challenge of these quantum algorithms is the input/output problem.
 Since quantum algorithms rely on properties such as quantum superposition and entanglement, they often assume the existence of a quantum database that can be queried in superposition.
 In other cases, these algorithms require data input in quantum superposition and return a probabilistic output.
 Consequently, even with a well-defined quantum algorithm, uncertainties may remain regarding data input and output interpretation.
-This issue is sometimes referred to as the input/output problem of quantum computers.
 In our work, we attempt to address the engineering aspects of some of these problems to provide a more comprehensive understanding.

-In the context of flight path optimization, the non-optimal control method allows us to model the problem as a three-dimensional shortest path problem that requires dynamic weight recalculations.
-These recalculations are necessary due to the unpredictable and non-linear nature of aircraft fuel burn, making it infeasible to determine flight paths without making adjustments during the flight.
-A commonly used algorithm in the industry for this task is Dijkstra's shortest path algorithm \cite{dijkstra1959note}.